PorkShoulderHolder/morph/README.md

     })

 This is (in my opinion) the most useful algo in morph.js.
 Given a binary image, it will label connected sections with integers (not neccesarily consecutive).
 It is an implementation of the "two pass" algorithm described on wikipedia (http://en.wikipedia.org/wiki/Connected-component_labeling), and labels regions that are "8-connected".
 It is also relatively speedy, running linearly wrt the number of pixels.
-Using this data you can color a bitmap image like this:
+Using the connected component data you can color a bitmap image like this:

 ![ScreenShot](http://upload.wikimedia.org/wikipedia/commons/thumb/a/ae/Screenshot-Figure_1.png/800px-Screenshot-Figure_1.png)